CopperEgg/metrics-plugins/cloudwatch/README.md

 It may take up to a minute for the dashboard to automatically appear, once created.
 After a minute or a page refresh, "AWS Monitoring" will appear in the left nav of the RevealMetrics tab.
 Enjoy!

-Note that you can add widgets to the AWS dashboard which display data from any metric groups, including system metrics gathered using the CopperEgg collector, and website monitoring metrics gathered by CopperEgg RevealUptime.
+Note that you can add widgets to the AWS dashboard which display data from any metric groups, including system metrics gathered using the Uptime Cloud Monitor collector, and website monitoring metrics gathered by Uptime Cloud Monitor RevealUptime.

-Have a look at the [CopperEgg Demo site](https://app.copperegg.com/demo), to see more ideas on how to customize and optimize your cloud infrastructure and application monitoring.
+Have a look at the [Uptime Cloud Monitor Demo site](https://app.copperegg.com/demo), to see more ideas on how to customize and optimize your cloud infrastructure and application monitoring.

-Don't forget that you can set alerts and notifications based on the custom metrics being gathered from AWS, just as simply as setting up all of your CopperEgg system and website monitoring alerts.
+Don't forget that you can set alerts and notifications based on the custom metrics being gathered from AWS, just as simply as setting up all of your Uptime Cloud Monitor system and website monitoring alerts.
 Simply go to the Issues tab, and navigate to Configure Alerts.

 #Troubleshooting